hotosm/fmtm/docs/about/faq.md

 - Ideally when we open ODK Collect, we want our feature / building to be selected already, avoiding the need to open the map and select it manually.
 - We created the custom ODK Collect for exactly this purpose!
-- It also opens the possibility of more advanced map capabilities in FMTM, such as navigation to your chosen feature and directions.
+- It also opens the possibility of more advanced map capabilities in FieldTM, such as navigation to your chosen feature and directions.
-- Hopefully it provides a more seamless user experience of FMTM, that we can't provide with the default Collect.
+- Hopefully it provides a more seamless user experience of FieldTM, that we can't provide with the default Collect.

 ### How do I install the custom ODK Collect app?

-- First, open the sidebar on FMTM and click the button to download the custom ODK Collect `.apk` file.
+- First, open the sidebar on FieldTM and click the button to download the custom ODK Collect `.apk` file.
 - If you don't have ODK Collect installed already, then you should be able to click this file and install as normal.